United Nations Security Council: United Nations peacekeepers

-As of 28 February 2023, the UN had 86,903 uniformed and civilian personnel serving in 12 peacekeeping missions, with 121 countries contributing military personnel.
-The largest was the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO), which included 20,688 uniformed personnel.
-The smallest, United Nations Military Observer Group in India and Pakistan (UNMOGIP), included 42 uniformed personnel responsible for monitoring the ceasefire in Jammu and Kashmir.
+As of December 2024, the UN maintained 11 active peacekeeping operations with approximately 70,000 personnel from over 120 contributing countries.
+Active missions included those in the Democratic Republic of the Congo (MONUSCO), South Sudan (UNMISS), the Central African Republic (MINUSCA), Lebanon (UNIFIL), Cyprus (UNFICYP), and the Golan Heights (UNDOF).
+The smallest mission, the United Nations Military Observer Group in India and Pakistan (UNMOGIP), included 42 uniformed personnel responsible for monitoring the ceasefire in Jammu and Kashmir.
 Peacekeepers with the United Nations Truce Supervision Organization (UNTSO) have been stationed in the Middle East since 1948, the longest-running active peacekeeping mission.

+Total UN peacekeeping personnel declined from 161,509 in 2015 to 94,451 in 2024, a reduction of more than 40%, reflecting the closure of several large missions and shifting geopolitical priorities.
+As of 2024, approximately 74% of UN peacekeepers were deployed in sub-Saharan Africa.
+The top troop contributors to UN peacekeeping operations are Nepal, Bangladesh, and India, all from the Global South.

 UN peacekeepers have also drawn criticism in several postings.
 Peacekeepers have been accused of child rape, soliciting prostitutes, or sexual abuse during various peacekeeping missions in the Democratic Republic of the Congo, Haiti, Liberia, Sudan and what is now South Sudan, Burundi and Ivory Coast.
 Scientists cited UN peacekeepers from Nepal as the likely source of the 2010–2013 Haiti cholera outbreak, which killed more than 8,000 Haitians following the 2010 Haiti earthquake.